somaproject/acqboard/docs/operation/fiberio.rst

 **Normal acquisition mode (Mode 0)**
     Mode 0 is the normal acquisition
-    mode; in this mode all 10 channels are sampled at the full normal sampling rate and the data is transmitted over the 8b/10b bus using the standard encoding scheme.
+    mode; in this mode all 10 channels are sampled at the full normal sampling rate and the data is transmitted over the optical link using the standard encoding scheme.
 In this mode, gain and hardware filter settings can be changed, but nothing else.